Boston Tea Party memes dominate Twitter after Meghan and Harry’s Oprah interview

 Even Dan Rather got in on the action, tweeting, “The last time this much British tea was spilled there were man-of-war ships in Boston harbor.”

-Many of the tweets, of course, call back to 1773’s Boston Tea Party, in which American colonists dumped imported British tea into harbor to protest “taxation without representation” by the Brits — an analogy that nods to Meghan’s American citizenship and her and Harry’s new home in California.
+Many of the tweets, of course, call back to 1773’s Boston Tea Party, in which American colonists dumped imported British tea into the harbor to protest “taxation without representation” by the Brits — an analogy that nods to Meghan’s American citizenship and her and Harry’s new home in California.
 That reference has been mashed together with the phrase “spill the tea,” which has become popular Internet slang for “when one tells an especially juicy bit of gossip,” according to Urban Dictionary.
 Many suggest the phrase originated in drag culture, in which “T” stands for truth, and was popularized in part by Lady Chablis in the book “Midnight in the Garden and Good and Evil.”

 During the interview, Meghan also revealed that she went to royal human resources in search of help, only to be told, “There’s nothing we can do to protect you, because you’re not a paid employee of the institution.”